Amrutha1103/Amrutha1103.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a robotics engineer with a Master’s degree in Robotics from Northeastern University, Boston, and a Bachelor’s degree in Mechanical Engineering from NIT Surat, India.
-My expertise spans deep learning, reinforcement learning, control systems engineering, computer vision, and mechatronic design.
-I have extensive experience working with diverse robotic morphologies, including snake robots, robot dogs, and humanoids.

-Driven by a passion for innovation, my goal is to contribute to the development of systems that aid humans in diverse fields like space exploration, disaster response operations, manufacturing, and beyond.
-If you share similar interests, I’d be delighted to connect and discuss further.
-Let’s explore the possibilities together!
+I am a graduate student at Northeastern University, specializing in Information Systems with a focus on Data Science.
+With an undergraduate degree in Electronics and Communication Engineering, I am skilled in Python, Java, and various machine learning techniques.
+Previously, I worked at Accenture as an Application Development Analyst, where I developed Oracle scripts and SAP ABAP solutions for the utilities industry.